 This will, at the very least, give you the basis for knowing how many stations you are going to need to plan for as you start your preparation.

-In my own classroom, I knew that I did not want more than 4 students to a station.
+In my own classroom, I knew that I did not want more than 4 students at a station.
 I wanted my students to attend two stations each time we had math stations, and I wanted them to rotate through each station twice before I changed them out.
 Based on that information, I came up with this lesson template for nine math stations.
 It didn’t matter if I had 20 students (That’s never happened!) or if I had 28 students (That has!), I would have enough stations to allow for small, engaged groups.

 If you need something similar to my own template, feel free to click on it.
 It’s free, a Powerpoint and completely editable.